jonhoo/thesquareplanet.com/_posts/2016-10-20-rust-tips-and-tricks.md

 Notice that the last pattern is a catch-all, which simply returns anything not captured by the previous patterns as-is.
 We've also gotten rid of the `v` variable entirely.
 Pretty neat!
+This example isn't *exactly* the same as the one above (we are potentially allocating a new `Enum::` in the first two arms), but in most cases the two are interchangeable.

 `match` can also do things like convert all non-`Bar`s into `Bar`s by binding a variable to an entire pattern: